Join as a Sponsor of the 2014

 Free Race Activities at Long Wharf

 Watching the race is free and open to the public.
-A parade of skipjacks preceded the race, as the participating shipjacks, led by the buyboats and the Nathan of Dorchester, gathered in Cambridge Harbor and headed out to prepare for the start.
-The parade and race start and finish were viewed best from Long Wharf, where bleacher seating, food and gift vendors, and nonprofit exhibitors were available.
-Thanks to the vendors who came out for this year's event, including Bailey Jewelers, who provided an additional prize for our raffle.
+A parade of skipjacks preceds the race, as the participating shipjacks, led by the buyboats and the Nathan of Dorchester, gather in Cambridge Harbor and head out to prepare for the start.
+The parade and race start and finish are viewed best from Long Wharf, where bleacher seating, food and gift vendors, and nonprofit exhibitors will be available.
+Thanks to the vendors who came out for last year's event, including Bailey Jewelers, who provided an additional prize for our raffle.

-The Nathan booth offered free race programs, 50/50 raffle tickets and Nathan of Dorchester t-shirts, hats and DVDs.
-The delicious skipjack cookies from Bay Country Bakery were back.
-We again offered special Choptank Heritage Skipjack Race t-shirts, sponsored by Craig's Drug Store in Cambridge, with the 2013 design shown here.
+The Nathan booth offers free race programs, 50/50 raffle tickets and Nathan of Dorchester t-shirts, hats and DVDs.
+The delicious skipjack cookies from Bay Country Bakery will be back.
+We again will offer special commemorative Choptank Heritage Skipjack Race t-shirts, sponsored by Craig's Drug Store in Cambridge, with the 2013 design shown here.

-Long Wharf also was the site of a radio-controlled skipjack regatta during the race, for those who like their skipjacks on a smaller scale.
-The regatta was held by members of the Chesapeake Bay Maritime Museum's Model Skipjack Club.
+Long Wharf also is planned to be the site of a radio-controlled skipjack regatta during the race, for those who like their skipjacks on a smaller scale.
+Previous years' regattas have been held by members of the Chesapeake Bay Maritime Museum's Model Skipjack Club.

-Special thanks go to Bill Smith, who returned with his renowned cannon at the creek entrance to provide cannon salutes for the race.
+We hope to have Bill Smith return with his renowned cannon at the creek entrance to provide cannon salutes for the race.

 Skipjack Race Receives Award!